 - 1/4 teaspoon freshly ground black pepper

 - 8 cups (4 ounce container) mixed greens (or chopped Romaine or Green Leaf lettuce)

 - 1 cup grape tomatoes, cut in half

-- 1/2 cup grated carrot
+- 1 cup grated carrot

-- 1/2 avocado, diced (optional)
+- 1 avocado, diced

-In a large bowl toss the greens with 2/3 of the dressing.
+- Make the Salad: In a large bowl toss the greens with 2/3 of the dressing.
 Put the dressed greens onto a large serving dish.
 Scatter the rest of the ingredients on top in a colorful array.
 Drizzle with the remaining dressing on top and serve.